bmw-ece-ntust/internship/Study Notes/RIC/Testing/a1mediator no Route troubleshoot.md

 ⋮
 ```
 Problems:
-- The proxy route is not working
+- The proxy route in this kong is not working
 - The kong manager web dashboard is not responsive

 ## Solution